 But let us walk you through the process to give you the full picture.
 In general, consider your priorities and wishes surrounding décor, protection, budget, versatility, and urgency:

 1. Décor and aesthetic appeal

 - Fit and look.
 In other words, how nice do you want your sofa to look?
 A custom sofa cover—made to the exact measurements of your sofa—will offer the best fit and look.
 A close second?
-A more advanced generation of ready-made slipcovers with separate cushion covers that look modern and accommodate different couch models without sacrificing a snug fit.
-If you care even a little bit about interior design or getting a streamlined fit on your couch, we suggest staying away from the cheaper ready-made stretch covers (of the sort found on major online marketplaces), as well as conventional ready-made slipcovers from older brands.
+Tailored stretch covers that are made to the specific measurements of your furniture piece, yet remain versatile thanks to the stretch in the fabric.
+If you care even a little bit about interior design or getting a streamlined fit on your couch, we suggest staying away from ready-made options (of the sort found on major online marketplaces), as it's essentially a gamble with the fit.

 - Color options.
 With conventional ready-made slipcovers, the color options are often limited to basic options.
-The new and advanced generation of ready-made covers offers a more palatable selection that will better suit modern tastes and trends.
 For the widest range of choices in color, choose custom-made covers, which will allow you to select from a nearly endless number of fabrics, or consider reupholstery.

 Is your sofa mostly a display piece that you will gingerly sit upon a few times a week?
 Or will it need to endure the trials and tribulations of two small children that like to tussle with the family dog (right on top of the couch while drinking juice)?
 If you’re more on the heavy use end of the spectrum, select upholstery-grade fabrics for more durability.
 A general rule of thumb for slipcovers under $400 is that the cheaper it is, the less durable.
 Above that price point, you can typically find couch covers that really last.